 The Act defines adults at risk as people aged 16 years or over who:

 - are unable to safeguard themselves, their property (their home, the things they own), their rights or other interests;

 - because they are affected by disability, mental disorder, illness or physical or mental infirmity, are more vulnerable to being harmed than others who are not so affected.

 Having a particular condition such as a learning disability or a mental health problem does not automatically mean an adult is at risk.
 Someone can have a disability and be perfectly able to look after themselves.
 For an adult to be considered at risk, all three parts of the definition must be met.
-However, decisions about the three point test are the responsibility of Social Work Services.
+However, decisions about the three point test are the responsibility of Adult Social Work.
 The advice to all professionals is that if you are worried that an adult may be at risk of harm make a referral to duty social work so the situation can be assessed.